Johnny8Bit/ansible-collector/README.md

 ## Ansible Vault

-Create a password file containing a secret - this will be used for encryption of actual device credentials Use the ansible vault command below to encrypt the actual device credentials
+Create a password file containing a secret - this will be used for encryption of actual device credentials.

+Use the ansible vault command below to encrypt the actual device credentials using any username.
 ```
-ansible-vault encrypt_string --vault-password-file password_file 'actual_device_credential' --name 'ansible_variable_name'
+ansible-vault encrypt_string --vault-id user@password_file 'actual_device_credential' --name 'ansible_variable_name'
 ```
-In this repo the name of the password file is 'password', and it contains a sampe secret of also 'password'

 This process should be repeated for username, password, and enable password - by assigning the encrypted output to the ansible variables below: